dantaylor688/dantaylor688.github.io/_posts/2015-01-01-differentiation-by-integration-part-2.md

 As an aside, the methods discussed here exclude the first and last couple of data points (where there are not enough neighbors before/after the data).
 We will not discuss now ways to handle this issue.

-~~Perhaps in the future I will include examples to help illustrate the concepts in these posts.~~ *I have added some examples visualizing the techniques of the past two posts [here]({% post_url 2015-01-13-differentiation-by-integration-part-3 %})*.
+<del>Perhaps in the future I will include examples to help illustrate the concepts in these posts.</del> *I have added some examples visualizing the techniques of the past two posts [here]({% post_url 2015-01-13-differentiation-by-integration-part-3 %})*.